-The record return value from Square should eventually contain all the fields, including the proof of closure - but we leave the rest to the upcoming sections.
-Thus we leave the definition of the functor Square for now and instead give the the base case of the inductive structure.
+The record value of type Square should eventually contain all the fields, including the proof of closure - but we leave the rest to the upcoming sections.
+Thus we leave the definition of the functor Square for now and instead give the base case of the inductive structure.

 Base case: 1-by-1 matrices.
-A 1-by-1 upper triangular matrix is zero, can thus be represented by the unit type (tt : \top) and is therefore trivially equipped with closure.
+Any strictly upper triangular matrix is by definition zero on (and below) the diagonal.
+At size 1-by-1 that means the only element is zero so need not store any element.
+We represent this case by the unit type (tt : \top) and it is therefore trivially equipped with closure.